Household Food Security in the United States in 2022

 - Survey Questions Used by USDA to Assess Household Food Security

-- FNS Partnerships provides guidance on addressing hunger in communities and ways to partner with FNS
+- FNS Partnerships provides guidance on addressing hunger in communities and ways to partner with USDA, Food and Nutrition Service (FNS).

 - ERS Coronavirus (COVID-19) Media Resources